-A new report identifies key roles for payments in developing sustainable retail banking, the sharing economy, data-driven sustainability services, and low carbon transport.
+Recent report identified key roles for payments in developing sustainable retail banking, the sharing economy, data-driven sustainability services, and low carbon transport.

 With a record of enabling large-scale socioeconomic change – payments has a role to play in progressing towards the ‘net zero’ carbon emissions target by 2050.

 Experts agree that meeting the target will require far-reaching social, economic, regulatory and technological changes in order to avoid locking the world into the accelerating and irreversible impacts of climate change.
 Few moments have demonstrated that urgency more clearly than the UN’s COP26 summit to agree national contributions, pledges and financing needed to stay well below a 2°C increase in global temperatures.1

 The role of payments in the net zero transition is the focus of new research produced by the University of Cambridge Institute for Sustainability Leadership (CISL) in collaboration with Visa.
 The report is underpinned by stakeholder interviews and existing research and is the first of its kind to explore the potential role of digital payments in supporting the drive to net zero.